OCA/partner-contact/partner_create_by_vat/README.rst

 Pushing the button will fetch datas from the VIES Webservice, for most of the countries from EU, the datas are available.

-* Note: When creating a new partner, you can put the VAT number in the name field and the method will get it from there.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot
    :target: https://runbot.odoo-community.org/runbot/134/8.0